 On October 8, hundreds of natives of the surrounding communities gather in Moray to celebrate Moray Raymi, festivities in honour of the Sun including folk dances and spiritual offerings.

-As for visits and activities, Captain Ulysses recommends the online booking platforms Musement and GetYourGuide .
+🎟️ Activities: as far as visits and activities are concerned, Captain Ulysses recommends the online booking platforms Civitatis and GetYourGuide.
 Guided tours, sport activities … there’s plenty to choose from!

 Did you like this article?
 If yes, why don’t you pin it? 📌